GranquistR/SolarSystemManager/README.md

 Run the project with the button labeled 'https' to run the backend

-Open Viusal Studio Code and open the .WEB folder
+Open Visual Studio Code and open the .WEB folder

 Open the terminal